The 20 Best Non-Small Cell Lung Cancer (NSCLC) Doctors Near Me in Cary, NC

 Offers Telehealth

 I mainly treat patients with genitourinary cancers including prostate, kidney, bladder, testicular and penile cancer.
 My goal is to be attentive and devoted to my patients who are often dealing with complicated health problems.
 I try to personalize my care because every patient is different.
 I believe the future is promising because new treatments are being discovered every day.
 I am involved in clinical trials done through Duke University.
 Clinical trials are designed to provide patients with access to the newest possible treatments.
 I am also part of our multi-disciplinary cancer team including urologic oncologists, geneticists, radiation oncologists, pathologists, radiologists, and other specialists.
 I grew up in Cary and did all of my medical training in the Research Triangle Park area.
 I feel honored to practice in the same community I have lived in for more than twenty-five years.
 Dr. Ramalingam is rated as an Experienced provider by MediFind in the treatment of Non-Small Cell Lung Cancer (NSCLC).
-His top areas of expertise are Prostate Cancer, Familial Prostate Cancer, Renal Cell Carcinoma (RCC), Clear Cell Sarcoma, and Prostatectomy.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Prostate Cancer, Familial Prostate Cancer, Renal Cell Carcinoma (RCC), and Clear Cell Sarcoma.
+Dr. Ramalingam is board certified in American Board Of Internal Med, Medical Oncology and American Board Of Internal Med, Hematology.

 Experienced in Non-Small Cell Lung Cancer (NSCLC)